- Over 25 years of experience.

 Vinyl is a delicate and 'living' medium and you can never 100% predict how it will translate to vinyl.
 It's a combination of the masters, who is the cutting-engineer, what lathe does he/she use, how was the plating done, how is the pressing, quality of the vinyl, a lot of factors count.
 That's why I always advice on having a test-pressing to avoid unpleasent surprises.
 Besides that, it's always fun to have a test-pressing and have that first magical moment on hearing your music played back from vinyl.

 Not sure if your turntable setup is correct for judging a test-pressing?
 Send me a copy and I will take the time to do that for you on a calibrated turntable with various industry standard cartridges.

 There is a maximum of audio which can be cut to vinyl and even though they are just rough numbers, they will give you some guidelines to keep in mind.

 12 inch @ 33RPM: Optimal 16 to 20 minutes, max 25 minutes

 12 inch @ 45RPM: Optimal 6 to 12 minutes, max 15 minutes

 I will also make one long hi-res WAV file per side so that all transistions will be exactly like you want them to be once pressed to vinyl.

 Da Goose Mastering is a certified Apple Digital Masters provider (formerly know as Mastered For iTunes) so please ask me if you need Apple Digital Masters.
 ADM masters are free of charge when provided stand-alone, I charge a small extra fee when provided next to regular masters.
 Read more about Apple Digital Masters here.

-I get quite a lot requests to upload masters again because people don’t backup and loose their files..
-Even though I’m not, I feel responsible for that and I don’t charge it but in exchange, I want people to donate money to The Ocean Cleanup or another good course.
+I get quite a lot requests to upload lost masters again because of a crash or accidentally deleted files.
+Even though I’m not, I feel responsible for this and I don’t charge for this backup/re-upload service, but in exchange, I want people to donate money to a good cause to make the world a little bit better.